 The Management Interface is installed during VMWare Server installation if it detects a Web Server (Apache or IIS) is installed.
 It can also be installed later by running VMWare Server setup again.

-NOTE: if VMWare Management Interface will not connect when using IIS on Windows XP or Vista, see
+NOTE: if VMWare Management Interface will not connect when using IIS on Windows XP or Vista, see starting the VMWare web service.

 Once you have VMWare web service up and running, you can connect and logon to the interface by typing the following in your browser:

-https://localhost/:8333 when using the VMWare Host Computer)
+https://:8333 (or https://localhost/:8333 when using the VMWare Host Computer)

 If SSL is disabled, connect with